Foursite

 • 2004 - Appointed consultants on the Imperial College London framework – the catalyst to our success in the higher education sector

-• 2010 - Launch of our transport planning service
+• 2010 - Launch of our transport planning service with just a two people.
+It's now a national service with an ever-growing team.

-• 2014 - Curtins Academy is launched
+• 2014 - Curtins Academy is launched to develop the talent of the future.

-• 2016 - Glasgow and Dublin offices open their doors
+• 2016-17 - Our Glasgow, Dublin and Cambridge offices open their doors.

-• 2021 - We became an Employee Owned Trust
+• 2021 - We became 100% Employee Owned

-• 2022 - Our board is expanded to include wider representation from our disciplines
+• 2022 - Our board is expanded to include wider representation from our disciplines.